-Pumpkin is a favorite fall food for many people.
-What many pet parents may not know is that it can also be a great addition to their dog’s diet.
+Pumpkin is a favorite fall food for many people, but what many of them may not know is that it can also be a great addition to their dog’s diet.

-It’s so beneficial, in fact, that it’s often used as an ingredient in many dog treats and dog foods.
+It’s so beneficial, in fact, that it’s often used as an ingredient in countless dog treats and dog foods!

-Especially if you can’t get hold of fresh pumpkin, one of the most popular nutrient-rich dog foods comes in the form of canned pumpkin.
-But let’s make one clarification first…
+Especially if you can’t get hold of fresh pumpkin, one of the most popular nutrient-rich fruits comes in the form of canned pumpkin.

-Keep in mind that feeding your dog a can of pumpkin pie filling is certainly not the same as feeding him canned pumpkin.
-The former is laden with sugar and a variety of spices, while the latter contains one ingredient only: 100% pumpkin.
+Let’s make one clarification: Feeding your dog a can of pumpkin pie filling is certainly not the same as feeding him canned pumpkin.
+The former is laden with sugar and a variety of spices, while the latter contains one ingredient only – pumpkin itself.

 The spices which are present in pumpkin pie filling can irritate many dogs’ digestive tracks, and the added sweetening isn’t good for them either.